 Remarkable “Marine Spider”

-While not universally famous like Spider-Man, there’s another sort of superhero on planet earth today, saving lives around the world.
-And this creature can sometimes be seen at the beach, right here on Amelia Island.
+While not universally famous like Spider-Man, there’s another sort of superhero on planet earth today.
+Saving lives around the world, in fact.
+And this creature can sometimes be seen at the beach, a type of “marine spider.”
 So valuable to mankind, its blue blood is reportedly worth a whopping $60,000 a gallon.

-A type of “marine spider,” this remarkable creature is odd-looking, but often ignored by beach goers.
-Most know this seashore superhero as the horseshoe crab.
+Odd-looking, but often ignored by beach goers, most know this seashore superhero as the horseshoe crab.
 But, they’re not true crabs.
 They’re arthropods, more closely related to spiders, scorpions and ticks.

+Hundreds of millions of people, many whom have never seen a horseshoe crab, have been protected by a substance in horseshoe crab blood (LAL — limulus amebocyte lysate).
 Horseshoe crab blood is used to test potential contamination during the manufacture of what goes in our bodies.
 LAL clots when certain bacterial toxins are present.
-If you’ve had injections of medicine and/or vaccines (and/or IV drips), the process was made safer thanks to horseshoe crabs.
-And those with implanted devices have also benefited (such as knee replacements, artificial hips, or a pin holding a broken bone, for example).
+Anyone who has ever had an injection, (who hasn’t, really?), is an unwitting benefactor.
+This means those who have had a shot — medicine and vaccines — plus IV drips.
+And those who have had surgery, people with implanted devices such as knee replacements, artificial hips or a pin holding a broken bone, for example.

 Birds Depend On Them

-Often, it’s horseshoe crab shells (the hard exoskeleton) that local beachcombers see washed up along the shoreline.
+More often than not, horseshoe crab shells (the hard exoskeleton) are what local beachcombers see washed up along the shoreline.
 To grow, the crab molts its shell.
-However, if you see Florida horseshoe crabs spawning (or a tagged horseshoe crab), please report the sighting.
-The state of Florida needs the data.
+However, if you see Florida horseshoe crabs spawning (or tagged horseshoe crabs), the state wants to record the sightings.

 How do you know if they’re spawning?
-If you observe two or more connected together, report it!
+If you have observed two or more connected together, report it!
 Pictured below are spawning crabs seen at Fort Clinch.
-According to FWC, “When mating, the smaller male crab attaches himself to the top of the larger female’s shell.”

 According to the Florida Fish and Wildlife Conservation Commission, “Horseshoe crabs can nest year-round in Florida, with peak spawning occurring in the spring and fall.
 When mating, the smaller male crab attaches himself to the top of the larger female’s shell by using his specialized front claws, and together they crawl to the beach… Most of this nesting activity takes place during high tides around the time of a new or full moon.”